kharf/KharfUi/README.md

-# ttui
+# KharfUI

-TriggeredTryhardUi for ESO.
+KharfUI for ESO.
 This UI is heavily influenced by www.tukui.org, which is an awesome ui for WoW.